Last updated on August 12th, 2025 at 05:05 am

 What is a Mechanics Lien?

-A mechanics lien is a legal claim against a property that ensures contractors, subcontractors, and material suppliers get paid for work performed.
-It remains on the property title until payment is received, making it difficult to sell or refinance.
+Mechanics lien is, in a way, a legal claim against a property to make sure contractors, subcontractors, and material suppliers are paid for the work done.
+This lien stays on the title of the property until the payment is made, making it difficult for property owners to sell or refinance.

 Who Can File a Mechanics Lien?